 - may appear even when the battery level is sufficient if the camera is used at low temperatures or when performing continuous shooting consecutively.
 Turn the camera off and on again.
-If appears, you can use the camera. - does not appear on the LCD panel when using the AC adapter D-AC76 (optional).
+If appears, you can use the camera. - does not appear on the LCD panel when using the AC adapter.

-Approximate Image Storage Capacity and Playback Time (new batteries)
+Approximate Image Storage Capacity and Playback Time (Exclusive Battery Fully Charged)